dinfuehr/dora/README.md

 # build in debug and release mode
 cargo build && cargo build --release

-# run all tests in debug and release mode
+# run all tests in debug and release mode (needs Ruby)
 tools/test && tools/test-release # Linux and macOS
 tools/test.bat && tools/test-release.bat # Windows
 ```

+Note that the test runner is implemented in [Ruby](https://www.ruby-lang.org/) and therefore a Ruby interpreter needs to be installed on your system (e.g. `brew/dnf/apt install ruby`).

 ## Working on the standard library
 The standard library (stdlib) is included into the `dora`-binary at compile time.